KevKsar/museum-project/README.md

     │   ├── bg
     │   └── contact
-    ├── css/                        # folder for CSS files ├── fonts/                      # folder for all Fonts │   ├── Multi
+    ├── css/                        # folder for CSS files ├── files/                      # folder for PDF files and other (soon) ├── fonts/                      # folder for all Fonts │   ├── Multi
     │   └── Prata